Martinez-Cuevas v. DeRuyter Brothers Dairy, Inc.

 Worker Justice – IMPACT LITIGATION

-A group of workers from a lower Yakima Valley dairy raised concerns about their working conditions including the failure of the employer to provide meal and rest breaks, the long hours of work and dangerous working conditions.
-Columbia Legal Services along with private co-counsel, Marc Cote, filed a class action on their behalf seeking to change the practices and recover the workers damages for unpaid wages.
-The workers also challenged the exclusion of farm workers, including dairy workers, from overtime protection under state law.
+A group of workers from a lower Yakima Valley dairy raised concerns about their working conditions, including the failure of the employer to provide meal and rest breaks, the long hours of work and dangerous working conditions.
+Columbia Legal Services, along with private co-counsel, Marc Cote, filed a class action on their behalf seeking to change the practices and recover the workers damages for unpaid wages.
+The workers also challenged the exclusion of farm workers, including dairy workers, from overtime protection under the state Minimum Wage Act.

 Legislative efforts are also underway at the federal level to extend overtime protection to farm workers.